michaeluno/admin-page-framework/readme.txt

 = 3.6.3 =
 - Added the `script` and `style` arguments for the page and in-page tab definitions.
+- Changed the required WordPress version to 3.4.

 = 3.6.2 - 2015/10/31 =
 - Added a notification box in the admin pages of the loader plugin.